sveljko/sveljko.github.io/_posts/2018-09-20-no_ticket_numbers_in_comments.md

 It may be deleted without you noticing and you'll have a "use after free" of sorts.

-Or you may forget to update it, and it points to something completely wrong.
+Or you may forget to update it, and it would then point to something completely wrong.

 ## It's not just ticketing systems